This gift guide is full of ideas that are perfect for anyone who loves that most British of drinks – a good cup of tea!

 And of course, you can’t go far wrong with a gift of tea!

-This wooden box is personalised with a message that says ‘It’s always time for tea for…’ and you can add the name of your choice.
+This wooden box features a message that says ‘It’s always time for tea for…’ and you can add the name of your choice.
 Inside the box there are nine compartments for storing teabags.